 The V60 comes with an optional secondary display.

 If you’re looking for nothing other than a large screen, the LG V60 might work.
 Not only is it more affordable, but it also comes with an optional secondary display.
-We found it to be well-rounded and decent value to boot.
+You might want to act quickly though because LG is no longer in the phone business so supplies are limited.
+That means great prices, but little support going forward.

-The OnePlus 9 Pro offers a similar story as the V60 but goes in a different direction in terms of design and software.
+The OnePlus 9 Pro offers similar performance to the V60 but goes in a different direction in terms of design and software.
 OnePlus made a compelling phone with a gorgeous screen that can serve as a media powerhouse.
 Its software is much cleaner than either LG’s or Samsung’s, however, and that is reason enough to take a look at the OnePlus 9 Pro.

 Read next: Samsung Galaxy Note 20 vs Galaxy S20 series